greatcyan/bi-analytics-handbook/README.md

 **Answer:**
 I am looking for new opportunities to further develop my skills and contribute to a dynamic team environment.
 While my current role has provided valuable experiences, I am seeking a position that offers more growth opportunities and challenges where I can continue to expand my expertise in these areas.
 I am excited about the possibility of bringing my skills and experience to your team and contributing to its success.

+## Question 8: How do you manage conflicts?

+**Answer:**
+I handle conflicts diplomatically by listening actively to all parties to understand their perspectives.
+I focus on finding common ground through collaborative solutions, maintaining professionalism, empathy, and clear communication.
+This approach fosters positive relationships and teamwork, ensuring resolutions that align with team goals and prevent escalation.